borkarchetan/JOKER/Core Java/09Packages and Import Statements/Questions.md

-Certainly, here are the answers to your questions:

 **1. What is the purpose of organizing classes into packages?**
 - **Answer:** Organizing classes into packages in Java serves several purposes: